shajiakhan/lab-docs/labs/openstack/launch-linux-instance.md

 2. Enter your User Name and Password provided by the instructor/sysadmin and click on login.
 3. You should now see the OpenStack Horizon Dashboard.
 4. Familiarize with the OpenStack Horizon Dashboard
-   a.
-On the left-hand side will be several drop-down menus.
+   * On the left-hand side will be several drop-down menus.
-   b.
-Spend a few minutes navigating through the menus to become familiar with where to find various functions you may want to perform
+   * Spend a few minutes navigating through the menus to become familiar with where to find various functions you may want to perform

 ## Lab Task 2: Launch an instance